krakend/krakend-documentation/telemetry/_index.md

 - **Honeycomb.io**: Emphasizes understanding production systems and supports OpenTelemetry.
 - **Sumo Logic**: Offers cloud-native solutions with OpenTelemetry integration.
 - **SolarWinds AppOptics**: Combines APM features with cloud monitoring, supporting OpenTelemetry.
-- **LogicMonitor**: Known for its automated monitoring solutions compatible with OpenTelemetry.
+- **LogicMonitor**: Known for its automated monitoring solutions that are compatible with OpenTelemetry.
 - **Scout APM**: A developer-centric monitoring tool that supports OpenTelemetry.
 - **Rollbar**: Focuses on real-time error tracking and debugging with OpenTelemetry support.
 - **Wavefront by VMware**: A streaming analytics platform integrating with OpenTelemetry.